 The laws of the state of incorporation control the dissolution process.
-In Delaware, where many businesses are incorporated, the law allows for a voluntary dissolution through a stockholder vote.
+For instance, in Delaware, where many businesses are incorporated, the law allows for a voluntary dissolution through a stockholder vote.
 The process generally involves the following steps:

-- The board of directors approve of the dissolution and a liquidation plan.
+- The board of directors approves of the dissolution and a liquidation plan.

 - If shares have been issued, a majority of the outstanding shareholders need to approve the dissolution in a written resolution.

-- Filing of a Delaware Franchise Tax Report and payment of any outstanding franchise taxes owed to the state.
+- File a Delaware Franchise Tax Report and pay any outstanding franchise taxes owed to the state.

-- Within 30 days of the board of directors’ approval of dissolution, a notice of dissolution must be filed with the Internal Revenue Service (known as Form 966).
-If the dissolution involves the sale or exchange of corporate assets, Forms 8594 and 4797 might also be necessary.
+- Within 30 days of the board of directors’ approval of dissolution, a notice of dissolution must be filed with the Internal Revenue Service (the Form 966).
+If the dissolution involves the sale or exchange of corporate assets, the Forms 8594 and 4797 might also be necessary.

 - Begin a formal claims process, giving creditors at least 60 days’ notice of the dissolution and inform them of the deadline for filing claims.